Packetizer Logo

 This section does not attempt to teach users XML: there are plenty of web sites that do that.
 However, we cover topics of interest as they related to the purpose of Packetizer: the use of XML within communication systems.

-XML has long been regarded as a protocol that could potentially be used for communication systems, but network bandwidth has always made XML prohibitively large for such a task.
-However, with every increasing bandwidth and accepted technologies for compressing XML, along with the significantly improved tools for parsing XML, this technology is now being seriously considered for real-time IP-based multimedia communication systems.
+XML has long been regarded as a syntax that can potentially be used for communication systems, but network bandwidth has always made XML prohibitively large for such a task.
+However, with every increasing bandwidth and accepted technologies for compressing XML, along with the significantly improved tools for parsing XML, it is now a viable syntax for multimedia communication systems.
+Among the first such protocols to use XML was XMPP, defined in RFC 6120 and related RFCs.